Research Design and Primary Data Collection | starts in January 2026

 3. Designing a quantitative study in a social practice context

-4. Various Sampling methods and their relevance in social sector works
+4. Various sampling methods and their relevance in social sector works

 5. Preparation of survey schedule